 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources until that time.
-The County has two types of items, unavailable revenue and deferred pension inflows, that qualify for reporting in this category.
-Unavailable revenue arises only under the modified accrual basis of accounting.
-Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
-Unavailable revenue is deferred and recognized as an inflow of resources in the period that the amounts became available.
-Deferred pension inflows arise only under the full accrual basis of accounting and consist of differences between expected and actual pension plan economic experience, changes in actuarial assumptions, differences between projected and actual investment earnings on pension plan investments, and pension plan changes in proportionate share and, accordingly, are reported only in the statement of net position.
+The County has two types of deferred inflows.
+The governmental funds report unavailable revenue from delinquent taxes receivable, grant receivables, and long-term receivables.
+Unavailable revenue arises only under the modified accrual basis of accounting and, accordingly, is reported only in the governmental funds balance sheet.
+The unavailable revenue amount is deferred and recognized as an inflow of resources in the period that the amounts become available.
+The County also reports deferred inflows of resources associated with pension benefits.
+These inflows arise only under the full accrual basis of accounting and, accordingly, are reported only in the statement of net position.